 - Schools or programs that teach the art and science of Hahnemannian homeopathy, as set out in the 5th and 6th eds. of The Organon.
 Principles generally accepted as “classical” by the homeopathic community at large include – using a single homeopathic remedy, in a minimum dose according to the Law of Similars, and based on a totality of symptoms.
 This philosophy must be evidenced in the teaching and clinical curriculum.

-School submits the Letter of Intention and Eligibility Packet
+School submits a Letter of Intent and 2-page application.

-ACHENA Standards Committee reviews the Self-Study and Peer-Review
+ACHENA Standards Committee reviews the Self-Study and Peer Review Report.

 ACHENA School Accreditation Fees

-For details about all fees required to complete, and/or renew ACHENA accreditation, review School Accreditation Fee Schedule.
+For details about all fees required to complete, and/or renew ACHENA accreditation, review the School Accreditation Fee Schedule